Midge Ure: Ultravox (1979–1986)

+In September 1981, Ultravox released their second studio album with Ure as frontman, Rage in Eden, which was a Top 5 hit in the UK.
+This period saw Ure also work as a producer for other artists, amongst them Steve Harley, Peter Godwin, and Strasse.
+In 1982 Ure had left Visage, and Ultravox released their third studio album with Ure, Quartet, in October 1982, with production by Beatles producer George Martin.
+The album became their third Top 10 hit and featured four Top 20 singles.
 After the live album Monument released in October 1983, Ultravox released their fourth studio album with Ure, Lament, in April 1984.
 The album was another Top 10 success and contained the Top 3 hit "Dancing with Tears in My Eyes".
 The band released The Collection, their first "greatest hits" album at the end of the year, featuring all the singles from 1980 onwards.
 The album peaked at no. 2 in the UK and was later certified triple platinum.

 After Ure's successful debut solo studio album in 1985, the fifth and final Ultravox studio album with Ure, U-Vox, was released in October 1986.
 Although another Top 10 hit, the album (and singles) fared less well than their earlier releases.
 After the end of the U-Vox Tour Ure left Ultravox.
 He stated in an Extreme Voice Fanzine 1991: "The spark kind of went out of it for me, Live Aid and Band Aid had a lot to do with it, I suppose.
-We had a long break from each other and when we came back together we were all working in different directions"."I think we went out with a kind of whimper but we chose to do that really, we didn't do the all-singing, all-dancing farewell tour cash-in that a load of bands do.
+We had a long break from each other and when we came back together we were all working in different directions".
+"I think we went out with a kind of whimper but we chose to do that really, we didn't do the all-singing, all-dancing farewell tour cash-in that a load of bands do.
 I had decided that I was leaving before we did our last European tour, the U-Vox tour.
 We were in Italy."